 Redis is an open-source in-memory database used heavily as a cache.
-It is used everywhere, trusted by more than 7000 organizations, including Microsoft, Vodafone, Mastercard, etc. And not just enterprise applications but it’s being used on WordPress sites too.
+It is used everywhere and trusted by more than 7000 organizations, including Microsoft, Vodafone, Mastercard, etc. And not just enterprise applications, but it’s being used on WordPress sites too.

-If you are starting to play around then probably default configuration is fine.
-However, when you expect the high-volume traffic, then you got to optimize the Redis application and infrastructure for optimal performance.
+If you are starting to play around, then probably the default configuration is fine.
+However, when you expect high-volume traffic, you have to optimize the Redis application and infrastructure for optimal performance.
 Learning Redis is easy, but if you are not ready for it, then you may leverage the following Redis hosting platforms.

 Redis, as a service by ScaleGrid, offer multiple hosting options.